astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ![Joomla language files are used](/images/j4x10x1.png)

-3. sample the innovation.
+3. try out the new feature.
 Create language files for different languages and change the default language in Joomla.
 Make sure that Joomla translates correctly.